RokkuDayo/NeptuniaVS_Camera-Tools/README.md

-Neptunia™ Virtual Stars Camera Tools (Pre-Release)
+# Neptunia™ Virtual Stars Camera Tools

 Requires the latest Cheat Engine release.
 Compatible with the April 6th update, which is the latest Steam version as of the day this is being written.